ethanjli/linear-position-control/hosts/pipettor/README.md

 ### pipettor

 This module provides a `Pipettor` class which makes it easy to send position target commands to the pipettor and listen for events from the pipettor, namely events emitted when the module has initially reached and stabilized at its target position.
-This module also provides a `Targeting` interface class for easy use of a `Pipettor` object, and a `RandomTargeting` class which demonstrates how to implement the `Targeting` interface to listen for events.
+This module also provides a `Targeting` interface class for easy programming with the `Pipettor` object, and a `RandomTargeting` class which demonstrates how to implement the `Targeting` interface to listen for events.

 The `RandomTargeting` class chooses random target positions; when the pipettor has reached the current target position, the `RandomTargeting` object will wait for 800 ms, choose a new random target position, and send it to the pipettor.
 This class can be tested by running this module as a script with `random` as the command line argument (e.g. `python3 pipettor.py random`); to quit the script, use `Ctrl+C`.